-As of December 31, 2022, we had approximately 600 employees.
+As of December 31, 2023, we had approximately 400 full-time employees.
 We consider our relationship with our employees to be good.
-None of our employees are represented by a labor union or party to a collective bargaining agreement.
+None of our employees are currently represented by a labor union or party to a collective bargaining agreement.

 Our human capital resources objectives include sourcing, recruiting, developing, retaining, rewarding, recognizing and integrating our existing and prospective employees.
-We recognize that attracting, motivating and retaining diverse, skilled and purpose-driven talent at all levels is vital to continuing our success.
+We recognize that attracting, motivating and retaining skilled and purpose-driven talent from all backgrounds at all levels is vital to continuing our success.
 By improving employee retention and engagement, we also improve our ability to protect the long-term interests of our stakeholders and stockholders.
-We invest in our employees through high-quality benefits, various health and wellness initiatives, and social events that bring our employees together to support the communities in which we live and work.
-We offer competitive compensation packages, ensuring fairness in internal compensation practices.
+We invest in our employees through what we consider to be high-quality benefits, various health and wellness initiatives, and social events that bring our employees together to support the communities in which we live and work.
+We believe we offer competitive compensation packages and work to ensure fairness in internal compensation practices.